231 further coronavirus cases in Coventry

-A total of 39,129 people had been confirmed as testing positive for Covid-19 in Coventry when the UK coronavirus daily dashboard was updated on September 9 (Thursday), up from 38,915 on Wednesday.
+A total of 101,330 cases had been confirmed in Coventry when the UK coronavirus daily dashboard was updated on March 9 (Wednesday), up from 101,099 on Tuesday.

-It means there have been four deaths in the past week, which is the same as the previous week.
+It means there have been three deaths in the past week, which is a decrease on six the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Coventry.